 Complications often arise due to blood vessel damage, affecting different organs such as eyes and kidneys.
-According to the National Institute of Health (NIH), roughly 25% of people with T1D develop retinopathy (eye disease) and 20-40% of people with T1D develop nephropathy (kidney disease).
+According to the National Institute of Health (NIH), roughly 25 percent of people with type 1 diabetes (T1D) develop retinopathy (eye disease) and 20-40 percent of people with T1D develop nephropathy (kidney disease).

-Complications do not know Diabetes-Type, as they affect both people living with Type 1 and Type 2 — often in similar or identical ways — requiring similar or identical treatments.
-In order to make treatments more readily available for those with T1D as well as for those with T2D, complications research is increasingly being done with trials including both cohorts.
+Complications do not know diabetes-type, as they affect both people living with type 1 and type 2—often in similar or identical ways—requiring similar or identical treatments.
+In order to make treatments more readily available for those with T1D as well as for those with type 2 diabetes (T2D), complications research is increasingly being done with trials including both cohorts.

 Complications Treatments: The Latest News